jussihayha/DataTinderit/README.md

   * expo CLI
   * emulator or expo mobile app in your mobile device, See detailed Expo documentation from https://expo.io/

+## Step 2

+Clone or download this project

 ## Prerequitest backend
 This is an example of how to list things you need to use the software and how to install them.